MauroDataMapper/docs/docs/rest-api/introduction.md

 ---

 The Metadata Catalogue API conforms to standard [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.
-The API has resource-oriented URLs, accepts XML and JSON bodyu content (or form-encoded parameters where applicable), and can return data in XML or JSON formats.
+The API has resource-oriented URLs, accepts XML and JSON body content (or form-encoded parameters where applicable), and can return data in XML or JSON formats.
 Each call uses standard HTTP response codes, authentication, and verbs.

 ## Requests